usepolvo/usepolvo-docs/src/guide/core-concepts/webhooks.md

 # Webhooks

-Webhooks are a crucial component of many API integrations, allowing your application to receive real-time updates from the services you're integrating with. usepolvo provides a unified interface for handling webhooks across different services.
+Webhooks are a crucial component of many API integrations, allowing your application to receive real-time updates from the services you're integrating with. polvo provides a unified interface for handling webhooks across different services.

 ## Webhook Basics

 Webhooks are HTTP callbacks that are triggered by specific events in the source system.
 They allow your application to be notified immediately when something happens, rather than having to poll the API for changes.

-## Setting Up Webhooks with usepolvo
+## Setting Up Webhooks with polvo

-usepolvo simplifies the process of setting up and handling webhooks:
+polvo simplifies the process of setting up and handling webhooks:

 ```python
 from usepolvo.stripe import StripeWebhookHandler